Georgia arrests former president upon return from exile | DW | 01.10.2021

 "Georgia's third president, Mikheil Saakashvili, has been arrested today and sent to jail," announced Prime Minister Irakli Garibashvili.

 The arrest came just hours after the former leader took to Facebook to announce his return.
-Saakashvili, who was swept into power during the so-called Rose Revolution, was president of the country from 2004 until 2013.
+Saakashvili, who was swept into power during the so-called Rose Revolution in 2003, was president of the country from 2004 until 2013.
+He said he had returned to Georgia to help "save the country."

+Georgia's rights ombudsperson, Nino Lomjaria, has visited Saakashvili in jail.
+She told journalists that the former leader has gone on a hunger strike.

-News of the arrest prompted Ukraine's Foreign Ministry to summon the Georgian Ambassador in Kyiv.
-Ukrainian President Volodymyr Zelenskiy, for whom Saakashvili works as an advisor, said he was concerned about the "tone" of statements from Tbilisi.
+News of the arrest prompted Ukraine's Foreign Ministry to summon the Georgian ambassador in Kyiv.
+Ukrainian President Volodymyr Zelenskyy, for whom Saakashvili works as an adviser, said he was concerned about the "tone" of statements from Tbilisi.

 The elections, which will take place on Saturday, pose a test for the current administration, which has become increasingly unpopular with voters.
-In the poll, mayors and local assemblies will be elected to the country's 64 municipalities in what is largely seen as a vote of confidence.
+Mayors and local assemblies will be elected to the country's 64 municipalities in what is largely seen as a vote of confidence for the ruling party.

-It is also unclear whether a European Union-brokered agreement that calls for snap parliamentary elections should the ruling Georgian Dream party fail to secure more than 43% of all proportional votes in Saturday's vote will be honored.
+It's also unclear whether the government will honor a European Union-brokered agreement calling for snap parliamentary election, should the ruling Georgian Dream party fail to secure more than 43% of all proportional votes on Saturday.

-Georgian Dream was a signatory to the deal in April but has since withdrawn from it in protest over Saakashvili's United National Movement's (UNM) refusal to sign it until just this month.
-The UNM is the second largest political force in the country.
+Georgian Dream was a signatory to the deal in April.
+It has since withdrawn in protest over the refusal by Saakashvili's United National Movement (UNM) to sign the deal until just this month.
+The UNM is the second-largest political force in the country.

-Saakashvili, who was constitutionally barred from seeking a third term in office, left Georgia after his party lost the country's 2013 parliamentary elections.
+Saakashvili, who has been constitutionally barred from seeking a third term in office, left Georgia after his party lost the country's 2013 parliamentary election.

-Although initially lauded for his efforts fighting corruption in the country, voters later soured on what they perceived as an authoritarian bent.
+Although initially lauded for his efforts to fight corruption in the country, Georgians later withdrew their support in reaction to what they perceived as an authoritarian bent.

-In 2018, he was convicted in absentia for a number of fraud-related charges and sentenced to six years in jail.
+In 2018, Saakashvili was convicted in absentia for a number of fraud-related charges and sentenced to six years in jail.
 He decried the move as politically motivated and has maintained his innocence throughout.

 He became a part of the political establishment in Ukraine after fleeing Georgia, first working closely with former President Petro Poroshenko before their relationship soured.

 Saakashvili, who became governor of Odessa, eventually saw his Ukrainian citizenship revoked by Poroshenko, leaving him stateless.
-When Volodymyr Zelenskiy came to power in Ukraine, Saakashvili's fortunes shifted once again.
-Currently, he serves as an anti-corruption advisor to the Ukrainian leader.
+When Zelenskyy came to power in Ukraine, Saakashvili's fortunes shifted once again.
+Currently, he serves as an anti-corruption adviser to the Ukrainian leader.

-Saakashvili's stated goal in rturning to Georgia Thursday: To help "save the country."

 js/msh (AFP, AP)